EmirBesler/GalleryProjectSpring/README.md

 # Spring Boot API for simple gallery Project

-there is no Exception handling yet.
+# What is Missing
+- Weak exception handling
+- No refresh token yet

 # Table of contents